tc39/proposal-record-tuple/README.md

 Using a reserved keyword makes this process easier, but it is not a perfect solution because there are no reserved keywords that match the "intent" of the feature, other than `const`.
-The `const` keyword is also tricky, because it describes a similar concept (variable reference immutability) while this proposal intends to add new immutable data structures.
+The `const` keyword is also tricky, because it describes a similar concept (variable reference immutability), while this proposal intends to add new immutable data structures.
-While immutability is the common thread between these two features, there has been significant community feedback that indicates that using `const` in both contexts is undesirable.
+While immutability is the common thread between these two features, significant community feedback indicates that using const in both contexts is undesirable.

 Instead of using a keyword, `{| |}` and `[||]` have been suggested as possible alternatives.
 Currently, the champion group is leaning towards `#[]`/`#{}`, but discussion is ongoing in [#10](https://github.com/tc39/proposal-record-tuple/issues/10).